mcerovic/ClosestPairOfPoints/README.md

 # ClosestPairOfPoints
 Closest pair of points problem visualization.
-Solved using Divide and Conquer strategy O(nlogn).
+Solved using divide and conquer strategy O(nlogn).